Desloo/Stock_Analyzer/README.md

 ## Feedback & Contact

 *   Feedback is welcome!
 Please use the "Feedback" button within the application or open an issue on GitHub.
-*   Check out the demo video on YouTube: Preparing
+*   Check out the demo video on YouTube: https://youtu.be/c9qvytfMsK4